Hylotelephium telephium 'Matrona'

-Hylotelephium telephium 'Matrona' typically grows in upright, vase-shaped clumps up to 30 inches (75 cm) tall.
-Masses of tiny, star-like, pastel pink flowers bloom in large flattened heads (cymes up to 6 inches/15 cm across) atop shiny, purplish-red stems clad with fleshy, succulent, bronze-tinged, gray-green leaves.
-Long mid-summer to early fall bloom.
+Hylotelephium telephium 'Matrona' is a succulent that typically grows in upright, vase-shaped, up to 30 inches (75 cm) tall clumps.
+Masses of tiny, star-like, pastel pink flowers bloom in large flattened heads, up to 6 inches (15 cm) in diameter, atop shiny, purplish-red stems clad with fleshy, succulent, bronze-tinged, gray-green leaves.
+The flowers appear from mid-summer to early fall.
 Foliage is effective throughout the growing season.

 How to Grow and Care